Slater-Condon rule for a two-electron operator

 Since , we can add terms of , where to , resulting in , i.e.

-Given that any expectation value of a physical property of an electron is invariant to a unitary transformation of the electron’s wavefunction that is expressed as a Slater determinant, we substitute eq74, eq75, eq76 and eq77 in of eq89 to give
+Given that any expectation value of a physical property of an electron is invariant to a unitary transformation of the electron’s wavefunction expressed as a Slater determinant, we substitute eq74, eq75, eq76 and eq77 in of eq89 to give

 where we have changed the dummy variables from and to and respectively.